 Keeping your SSN safe requires two things: understanding and implementing security best practices, and luck.

-Pro tip: If you suspect someone has opened a credit card in your name, Focht said your first calls should be to the three major credit reporting agencies: Equifax, Experian and TransUnion.
+Pro tip: If you suspect someone has opened a credit card in your name, your first calls should be to the three major credit reporting agencies: Equifax, Experian and TransUnion.
 Don’t just contact one — call all three.

 They can use your SSN to open a phone account in your name.

-Pro tip: Focht said that phone companies usually have fraud departments to deal with stolen services.
+Pro tip: …phone companies usually have fraud departments to deal with stolen services.
 Immediately let the department know what is going on, and then follow up with a letter.
 You might need to send a copy of that letter to the credit agencies if the issue shows up on your credit report.

 They can use your SSN to claim your tax refund.

 So, imagine the shock if — rather than that long-awaited check — you instead received notice that someone else already filed a return in your name and received your tax refund.

 This can happen if a scammer gets your name and SSN and simply files a return in your name.
 While your best bet is to keep your SSN private, both the IRS and Federal Trade Commission can assist you if this happens.

 Pro tip: There are many things you can do to help protect your tax refund.
 Learn to recognize phishing emails seeking your personal information and calls from scammers posing as your bank, credit card company or the IRS.
 No bank, taxing authority or responsible business typically asks for your SSN online.
 Treat any such request as a scam.